timeplus-io/docs/docs/private-beta-1.md

   * enhanced the [datapm](https://datapm.io/docs/quick-start/) Timeplus sink to support loading data from PostgreSQL
   * (Experimental) a new source to load data from [ably](https://ably.com/hub)
 * UI improvements
   * You can pause a streaming query, then sort by columns or use the pagination buttons.
 This can help you to review the streaming query results.
-Clicking on the resume button to continue to get latest streaming results.
+Clicking on the resume button to continue to get the latest streaming results.
   * (Experimental) updated the query tab style, with buttons on the tabs to save the queries.

 ### Week of 5/2